i2p/i2p.www/i2p2www/spec/common-structures.rst

 RSA_SHA512_4096              6                  512           0.9.12  Offline only; never used in Key Certificates for Router Identities or Destinations
 EdDSA_SHA512_Ed25519         7                   32           0.9.15  Recent Router Identities and Destinations
-EdDSA_SHA512_Ed25519ph       8                   32           0.9.25  Offline only; never used in Key Certificates for Router Identities or Destinations reserved                65280-65534                                   Reserved for experimental use reserved                   65535                                      Reserved for future expansion
+EdDSA_SHA512_Ed25519ph       8                   32           0.9.25  Offline only; never used in Key Certificates for Router Identities or Destinations reserved                     9                                        Reserved, see proposal 134 reserved                    10                                        Reserved, see proposal 134 reserved                65280-65534                                   Reserved for experimental use reserved                   65535                                      Reserved for future expansion
 ======================  ===========  =======================  ======  =====